Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: Introduction

 Finding a sparse basis that is suited to the image at hand can benefit MR image reconstruction, since CS theory shows that the required number of measurements is linked to the sparsity of the signal in the selected transform domain.
 Using a standard basis not adapted to the image under consideration will likely not provide a representation that can compete in sparsity with an adapted basis.
 To this end, dictionary learning, which falls in the second group of algorithms, learns a sparse basis on image subregions called patches that is adapted to the image class of interest.
-Recent studies in the image processing literature have shown that dictionary learning is an effective means for finding a sparse representation of an image on the patch-level \cite{ref23}--\cite{ref25}, \cite{ref34}.
-These algorithms learn a patch-level basis (i.e., dictionary) by exploiting structural similarities between patches extracted from images within a class of interest (for example BM3D \cite{ref23}, MOD \cite{ref24} and K-SVD \cite{ref25}).
-Among these approaches, adaptive dictionary learning---where the dictionary is learned directly on the image being considered---based on patch-level sparsity constraints usually outperforms analytical dictionary approaches in denoising, super-resolution reconstruction, interpolation, inpainting, classification and other applications, since the adaptively learned dictionary suits the signal of interest \cite{ref24}--\cite{ref29}.
+Recent studies in the image processing literature have shown that dictionary learning is an effective means for finding a sparse, patch-level representation of an image \cite{ref24,ref25,ref34}.
+These algorithms learn a patch-level dictionary by exploiting structural similarities between patches extracted from images within a class of interest.
+Among these approaches, adaptive dictionary learning---where the dictionary is learned directly from the image being considered---based on patch-level sparsity constraints usually outperforms analytical dictionary approaches in denoising, super-resolution reconstruction, interpolation, inpainting, classification and other applications, since the adaptively learned dictionary suits the signal of interest \cite{ref24}--\cite{ref29}.